 It is clear that legalizing marijuana in the state has lead to economic and infrastructure benefits.

 However, this doesn’t mean that there are not some drawbacks to legalizing marijuana.
-Colorado actually covers a lot of the problems with cannabis on their website.
 One of the health risks that they bring up is the possibility of addiction for some users.

 The state said that there are people who become addicted to the drug because they can’t control or stop marijuana use to the point where it interferes with daily life.
 The state also warns of the dangers of youth use of marijuana.
 Colorado mentions that the brain doesn’t finish developing until the age of 25 and for the best chance of reaching full potential, youth shouldn’t use marijuana.
 They also say that youth who start using marijuana are more likely to get addicted and are more likely to use alcohol and other drugs later in life.

 Similarly, since legalization, there have been an increase in health care visits for pure marijuana intoxication.
 Some symptoms associated with this is anxiety, panic attacks, vomiting, and other nonspecific symptoms.
 According to one study published in the Journal of the American Medical Association said that the University of Colorado’s emergency departments see about 2000 patients a week, one or two are there solely for marijuana intoxication and another 10 to 15 for marijuana-associated illnesses.